smoni19/CV/README.md

 ## <a name="Hobbies">Hobbies</a>
 I like keeping up with current affairs, attending live music and comedy events, caring for my many houseplants, growing chillis, expanding my music catalogue, learning foreign languages and seeing the world.

+## <a name="Contact">Contact</a>
+Please feel free to contact me via [LinkedIn](https://www.linkedin.com/in/simon-jacobs-87915a21b/).